Why the Republican Party Will Come to Regret Rolling Back DACA

 In principle, the Congress is the venue in which all the complex tradeoffs involving immigration might be worked out.
 And they are genuinely complex.
 To name just two: recognizing that immigration creates both winners and losers among native-born and newcomers alike, and doing what’s possible to minimize the harm; and providing “humane” treatment for people who arrived under DACA, without increasing incentives for further unauthorized flows.

-Back in the 1980s, a bipartisan group in Congress juggled these and other complications—and came up with a reasonable-compromise solution known as the Simpson-Mazzoli Act.
-Republican Senator Alan Simpson, of Wyoming, and Democratic Representative Romano Mazzoli, of Kentucky, spent most of a full two-year congressional term working out the provisions, guided by findings of a bi-partisan national commission on immigration reform.
+Back in the 1980s, a bipartisan group in Congress juggled these and other complications—and came up with a reasonable compromise solution known as the Simpson-Mazzoli Act.
+Republican Senator Alan Simpson, of Wyoming, and Democratic Representative Romano Mazzoli, of Kentucky, spent most of a full two-year congressional term working out the provisions, guided by findings of a bipartisan national commission on immigration reform.
 The Democratic-controlled House and the Republican-controlled Senate both approved the plan, and Ronald Reagan signed the resulting Immigration Reform and Control Act into law in 1986.

 In principle, Congress could and should work through the complexities yet again.
 That’s the idea of a representative legislature.
 And again in principle, coming up with solutions should be much easier now than it was the last time around, since Congress and the White House are all under one party’s control.